 Maciej Lewenstein gives a brief overview about the study in the following video abstract:

-Pierre Agostini, Ferenc Krausz and Anne l’Huillier receive the Nobel “for experimental methods that generate attosecond pulses of light for the study of electron dynamics in matter”
+Pierre Agostini, Ferenc Krausz, and Anne l’Huillier receive the Nobel Prize “for developing experimental methods that generate attosecond pulses of light for studying electron dynamics in matter.”
+(Attosecond Pulse Development)

-The three Nobel Laureates in Physics 2023 are being recognized for their experiments, which have given humanity new tools for exploring the world of electrons inside atoms and molecules.
-Pierre Agostini, Ferenc Krausz and Anne L’Huillier have demonstrated a way to create extremely short pulses of light that can be used to measure the rapid processes in which electrons move or change energy.
+The three Nobel Laureates in Physics 2023 are being recognized for their experiments, which have provided humanity with new tools for exploring the world of electrons inside atoms and molecules.
+Pierre Agostini, Ferenc Krausz, and Anne L’Huillier have demonstrated a way to create extremely short pulses of light that can measure the rapid processes in which electrons move or change energy.

-Last October, the Royal Swedish Academy of Sciences announced the laureates of the 2023 Nobel Prize in Physics, naming three ground-breaking scientists in the field of Attoscience, Anne L’Huillier, Pierre Agostini and Ferenc Krausz for “for experimental methods that generate attosecond pulses of light for the study of electron dynamics in matter.”
+Last October, the Royal Swedish Academy of Sciences announced the laureates of the 2023 Nobel Prize in Physics, naming three ground-breaking scientists in the field of Attoscience, Anne L’Huillier, Pierre Agostini, and Ferenc Krausz for “developing experimental methods that generate attosecond pulses of light for studying electron dynamics in matter.”

 ICFOnians enthusiastically congratulate these friends and colleagues for their landmark achievements and for the highest recognition for their work that this Nobel Prize implies.

-The three laureates share this award in equal parts for their experiments that have produced pulses of light so short that they are measured in attoseconds, thus demonstrating that these pulses can be used to provide images of processes inside atoms and molecules.
+The three laureates share this award in equal parts for their experiments that have produced pulses of light so short that they are measured in attoseconds, thus demonstrating that these pulses can provide images of processes inside atoms and molecules.

-ICREA Professors at ICFO Drs.
-Jens Biegert and Maciej Lewenstein are both leaders in this field, and collaborate with the laureates both experimentally and theoretically.
-The 1994 Physical Review A collaboration noted in the Nobel text, co-authored by Lewenstein, Balcou, Ivanov, L’Huilier and Corkum, has been cited over 5000 times.
-Likewise, Biegert has made significant contributions through a series of landmark papers in this field, and he has built a world-leading attoscience infrastructure at ICFO, the only one of its kind in Spain.
-Here, the next generation of attosecond soft x-ray pulses are harnessed and applied to advance the frontiers of material physics and chemical imaging.
+ICREA Professors at ICFO, Drs.
+Jens Biegert and Maciej Lewenstein, both lead in this field and collaborate with the laureates both experimentally and theoretically.
+The 1994 Physical Review A collaboration, noted in the Nobel text, co-authored by Lewenstein, Balcou, Ivanov, L’Huilier, and Corkum, has cited over 5000 times.
+Similarly, Biegert has made significant contributions through a series of landmark papers in this field, and he has built a world-leading attoscience infrastructure at ICFO, the only one of its kind in Spain.
+Here, the next generation of attosecond soft x-ray pulses harnesses and applies to advance the frontiers of material physics and chemical imaging.

-Postdoctoral researchers in ICFO-Max Plank- Cellex programs over the years, generously funded by Fundación Cellex, have contributed to the field as well under the supervision of both ICFO Group Leaders as well as Prof Ferenc Krausz.
-Understandably, ICFOnians, fully aware of the significance of this work, have received the news of this year’s award without surprise, but with a great deal of enthusiasm.
+Postdoctoral researchers in the ICFO-Max Plank-Cellex programs over the years, generously funded by Fundación Cellex, have also contributed to the field under the supervision of both ICFO Group Leaders and Prof Ferenc Krausz.
+Understandably, ICFOnians, fully aware of the significance of this work, have received the news of this year’s award without surprise but with a great deal of enthusiasm.

 To describe matter on a microscopic level, physicists rely on very simple quantum-mechanical models.
 Amongst the most famous of these is the Hubbard model in which quantum particles hop between neighbouring lattice sites, and repel each other when they are at the same site.